Utah Olympic Park: History

 A groundbreaking ceremony on June 3, 1994 signaled the start of construction on the bobsled-luge track.
 The track was completed December 28, 1996 and its grand opening ceremony was held on January 25, 1997.
 The very first run on the new track was by luger Jon Owen on January 10, 1997.
 Following the completion of the track it was decided to reintroduce skeleton as an Olympic event during the 2002 Winter Olympics and plans called to use the track to host all three sliding events.

 While construction was progressing on the track, Salt Lake City won its 1995 bid to host the 2002 Winter Olympics, and plans were developed to expand the park.
 On 9 October 1997, SLOC okayed the plan to spend an additional $48 million to upgrade and expand the recently completed park.
 The plans called for replacing and moving the existing 90-meter ski jump and building a new 120-meter jump.
 Also, the construction of starting houses on the track, chairlifts, storage buildings, new access roads, pedestrian bridges, parking lots, and sewer and water lines were all part of the expansion plan.
 The upgrade of the park began during the Summer of 1998, with the majority of expansion work completed by fall 2000.
 Ownership of the park was transferred from the Utah Sports Authority to SLOC on July 14, 1999.
 Soon after, in Spring 2000, the name "Utah Winter Sports Park" became the "Utah Olympic Park'.

 The park today

 The park still serves as a training center for Olympic and development level athletes, as well as a recreational highlight in the state.
 Other facilities in addition to the ski jumps and bobsled track located on-site include the Joe Quinney Winter Sports Center (which houses the Alf Engen Ski Museum and the Eccles Salt Lake 2002 Olympic Winter Games Museum), a day lodge, a summer aerial training splash pool, zip lines, and a mountain coaster.

+With Salt Lake City to host the Winter Olympics again in 2034, the park will be used again for the games.